 Frosty designs on an apple tree leaf are aglow with winter sunshine.

 Backlighting adds yet another dimension to the beauty of frosty days.
-This simplistic portrayal of frosty plume grass seems to beg you to reach out and touch it; just to see if it's really as soft as it looks.
+This simplistic portrayal of frosty plume grass seems to beg you to reach out and touch it; just to see if it really is as soft as it looks.

 This almost completely frozen fish pond seems to portray the opposite effect; too hard and cold to touch!